architecture-building-systems/CityEnergyAnalyst/cea/databases/DE/documentation.md

 `Building Type(_Category)_Age(_Refurbishment status)`

 For example, for a multi-family home, with normal refurbishment from the 80s: `MFH_H_NR`.
 For a commercial building destined to services with a generalized profile: `NWG_G1_A`.

 The Category is included only for non-residential buildings for the IWU typology, while the Refurbishment status is only available for residential buildings.
+An additional term `-EAST` designates the eastern german (former GDR) buildings.

 ### CONSTRUCTION_STANDARD